Ufine Battery at KES 2025

 When deciding between Lithium-ion and Nickel-cadmium batteries, understanding the key differences is crucial.
 Each has unique strengths and weaknesses that make them suitable for different applications.
 Let’s explore how these two battery types compare across critical aspects like energy density, lifespan, and environmental impact.

-Aspect Lithium-ion Battery Nickel-Cadmium Battery (NiCd)
+Aspect Lithium-ion Battery (Li-ion) Nickel-Cadmium Battery (NiCd)

-Charging Speed Fast Moderate
+Charging Speed Fast — supports quick charging Moderate — slower charging

 • Chemistry: Li-ion batteries use lithium ions as charge carriers, while NiCd batteries use nickel oxide hydroxide and metallic cadmium.